QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 ## Installing CAREamics

-In previous exercises, we've given you a pre-made environment with the appropriate software packages (_i.e._ cellpose) already installed.
+In previous exercises, we've given you a pre-made environment with the appropriate software packages (_i.e._ Cellpose) already installed.
 When you go to use a new tool once you leave QI, however, you won't have this option.
 So, let's install CAREamics from scratch!

 The documentation for CAREamics can be found [here](https://careamics.github.io/0.1/).